nidorx/ecs-lua/README.md

 Component data is saved in chunks, which allows queries by entities with the expected characteristics to be made more quickly.

-In the `update` method, your system is able to know if this chunk being processed at the moment has entities that have changed, through the `dirty` parameter.
+In the `Update` method, your system is able to know if this chunk being processed at the moment has entities that have changed, through the `dirty` parameter.
 Using this parameter you can skip the execution of your system when there has been no change since the last execution of your system for this specific chunk

 See that this parameter says only if there are any entities modified in this chunk, but it does not say exactly which entity is